pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 of macros to help manage those reference counts.
 The definition of these macros can be found here : `Python C-API Reference Counting
 <https://docs.python.org/2/c-api/refcounting.html>`_.
 Listed below are the
-two macros most often used in Aesara C :class:`Op`\s.
+two macros most often used in Pytensor C :class:`Op`\s.

 .. method:: void Py_XINCREF(PyObject *o)